SEN Information Report

 - Meeting primary school Heads/teachers/ TAs

-- Visits to feeder primary schools to meet the student
+- Visits to feeder primary and local out of catchment schools to meet the student

 - Taster/Induction days at the College